Bloomberg Phone Screen: What It Covers, How It's Scored, and How to Pass

 Jumping to code before clarifying.
 Bloomberg problems often have unstated edge cases.
 Are strings case-sensitive?
 Can the array be empty?
 What's the input range?
 Spending 90 seconds on clarifying questions before you write a single line signals exactly the kind of defensive thinking Bloomberg's engineers apply to production code.

 Skipping complexity.
 If you don't name your time and space complexity, the interviewer has to ask.
 That's a yellow flag.
 Worse, some candidates state complexity incorrectly without noticing.
 Rehearse saying it out loud until it's automatic: "This runs in O(n) time and O(n) space because we're storing each element in the hash map at most once."
+More on the patterns interviewers tag as red flags here: coding interview mistakes.

 A hollow "Why Bloomberg?"
 It filters candidates at the recruiter stage before they ever reach the technical screen.
 Thirty minutes of prep here is worth more than an extra LeetCode session.